open-contracting/standard/standard/docs/en/extensions/index.md

 ## Developing your own extensions

-If you have additional fields to include in your data which are not covered by an existing extension, you may create a new extension.
+If you have additional fields which cannot be mapped to the OCDS schema or an existing extension, you should include these in your OCDS data and create a new extension to document their structure and meaning.

 ### Extension template